BenderScript/rag_poison/README.md

-# URL Safety Check Program
+# GenAI RAG Poison URL Safety Check Program

 ## Overview
+This Python program checks URLs for safety using a few techniques:

+* the Google Safe Browsing API
+* Abuse.ch database

-This Python program checks URLs for safety using the Google Safe Browsing API.
-It fetches a list of URLs from an HTML table and evaluates each for threats like malware, social engineering, unwanted software, and potentially harmful applications.
+For demo purposes it fetches the top 100 URLs from Wikipedia and evaluates each for threats like malware, social engineering, unwanted software, and potentially harmful applications.

 ## Features
 - Integration with Google Safe Browsing API.